cassidyjames/cassidyjames.github.io/wishlist.md

 ### Pins **$5+**

-I collect quality pins for my backpack—like ones with good backs, not the cheapo button ones—from cool causes, artists, and places.
+I collect quality pins for my backpackâ€”like ones with good backs, not the cheapo button onesâ€”from cool causes, artists, and places.
 You can find some examples on my Gift Hero list, but I'm open to anything you think I'd like.

-### Fun gauges/plugs **$5–20**
+### Fun gauges/plugs **$5â€“20**

 **0g/8mm size**